kc-claas/README-generator/output/README.md

 This is a sample of the installation instructions

 ## Usage
-This is a sample of the usage section
+This is a sample of the usage information

 ## License
 This application is covered under the [MIT](https://choosealicense.com/licenses/mit/) license